thiagoantunes/the-harry-potter-app/README.md

 - **Favorites System**: Mark and filter your favorite characters
 - **Responsive Design**: Works on desktop and mobile devices

+## Project Structure

+The codebase follows a modular architecture for better maintainability:

+- **src/lib/** - Components, constants, utils, hooks that can be used anywhere in the codebase.
+Any module can import from lib.

+- **src/routes/** - Feature modules in file-based routing using TanStack Router.
+Files from one module can only import from ancestor folders within the same module or from src/lib.

 ## Tech Stack

 This application is built with modern web technologies: